 BUS 421 COMPENSATION MANAGEMENT

 Theory and practice of wage and salary administration.
 Job analysis and evaluation methods, survey techniques, economic and behavioral aspects of managing compensation, policy issues and current controversies in the field.
+1 c.u.

 BUS 423 TRAINING AND DEVELOPMENT